Chad: Sports

 Football is Chad's most popular sport.
-The country's national team is closely followed during international competitions and Chadian footballers have played for French teams.
+The national team is closely followed during international competitions, and Chadian footballers have played for European teams.
+In recent years many footballers such as Franck Tchaouna, Bertrand Mani and Ahmad Ngouyamsa have played in recognized UEFA leagues.
 Basketball and freestyle wrestling are widely practiced, the latter in a form in which the wrestlers put on traditional animal hides and cover themselves with dust.